madrakas/bit_04_01_homework_photographer/README.md

 *   Learn:
     *   CSS
-    *   Plan and track your project, Github Projects
+    *   Plan and track my project, Github Projects
     *   Use dribble design photo to create a website
 *   Design is for desktop only